 Quality Of Life Questionnaire - Satisfaction with Cancer Care - Core questionnaire (EORTC QLQ-PATSAT-C33) for all and specific complementary outpatient module (OUT-PATSAT7) for the outpatient group.
 Items are rated from 1 (bad) to 5 (Excellent)

-Time frame: 72 hours after treatment
+Time frame: 72 hours after procedure

 Comparing the organizations (Quality of life)